decentraland/documentation/content/creator/sdk7/web-editor/combine-with-code.md

 2. This will download a _.zip_ file, extract it.
 3. Open the extracted folder with Visual Studio Code.
 The folder must be open at the root of the project.

 Once you're done, you can edit the files under the `/src` folder to add behavior with code to your scene.
-You can also open the **Inspector** to keep editing items visually, just like in the web editor.
+You can also open the **Visual Editor** to keep editing items visually, just like in the web editor.

 ## Reference an item

-When using the Decentraland Editor and adding entities via the drag-and-drop inspector, each entity has a unique name.
+When using the Decentraland Editor and adding entities via the drag-and-drop Visual Editor, each entity has a unique name.
 Use the `engine.getEntityOrNullByName()` function to reference one of these entities from your code.
-Pass the entity's name as a string, as written on the inspector's UI, in the tree view on the left.
+Pass the entity's name as a string, as written on the Visual Editor's UI, in the tree view on the left.

 ```ts
 function main() {